Leo4j/PassSpray/README.md

 # PassSpray
 Domain Password Spray

-Important: Spraying passwords increases the Bad Pwd Count of the user you are trying to validate credentials for (for each wrong attempt)
+⚠️ Warning: Spraying passwords increases the Bad Pwd Count of the user you are trying to validate credentials for (for each wrong attempt)

 ### Load PassSpray in memory
 ```